 ”Funeral services and a memorial gathering are currently being developed.
 To remember Jerry, the family asks that in lieu of flowers you consider following his spirit and make a donation or commit to an act of kindness to someone in need or a worthy advocacy organization.
 As he always said, “Take care of yourself, and each other,’” the statement read.

-Springer is survived by his daughter, Katie Springer, whom he shared with wife Micki Velton.
+Springer is survived by his daughter, Katie Springer, whom he shared with ex-wife Micki Velton.
 He and Velton were married from 1973 to 1994.

 Copyright © 2023 by NBC Universal, Inc. All Rights Reserved.